-- - The percentage of shares beneficially owned by this director does not exceed one percent of the Company's Common Stock. - (1) Except as provided under applicable state marital property laws or as otherwise noted, each individual in the table above has sole voting and investment power over the shares of Common Stock or OP Units (as defined in footnote 3 below) listed. - (2) Assumes that none of the outstanding OP Units or any convertible securities of the Company are redeemed for or converted into shares of Common Stock. - (3) The Company is the sole general partner of, and owns an aggregate of 78% of the common and preferred ownership interests ("OP Units") in, The Macerich Partnership, L.P., a Delaware limited partnership (the "Operating Partnership").
+- The percentage of shares beneficially owned by this director does not exceed one percent of the Company's Common Stock. - (1) Except as provided under applicable state marital property laws or as otherwise noted, each individual in the table above has sole voting and investment power over the shares of Common Stock or OP Units (as defined in Note 3 below) listed. - (2) Assumes that none of the outstanding OP Units or any convertible securities of the Company are redeemed for or converted into shares of Common Stock. - (3) The Company is the sole general partner of, and owns an aggregate of approximately 80% of the common and preferred ownership interests ("OP Units") in, The Macerich Partnership, L.P., a Delaware limited partnership (the "Operating Partnership").
 The Operating Partnership holds directly or indirectly substantially all of the Company's interests in certain regional and community shopping centers (the "Centers").
-In connection with the formation of the Company and the Operating Partnership, as well as subsequent acquisitions of certain Centers, OP Units were issued to certain persons in connection with the transfer of their interests in certain Centers.
-The OP Units are redeemable for cash or, at the election of the Company, shares of Common Stock. - (4) Assumes that all OP Units held by the person are redeemed for shares of Common Stock and that none of the OP Units or any convertible securities of the Company held by other persons are redeemed for or converted into shares of Common Stock, notwithstanding the percentage limitations under the Company's charter that limit the number of shares that may be acquired by such person. - (5) Includes 4,900 shares held in trust by Mr. Anderson as trustee for the benefit of Mr. Anderson and his wife.
+In connection with the formation of the Company and the Operating Partnership, as well as subsequent acquisitions of certain Centers, OP Units were issued to certain Centers.
+The OP Units are redeemable at the election of the holder for cash or, at the election of the Company, for shares of Common Stock on a one-for-one basis (subject to antidilution provisions). - (4) Assumes that all OP Units held by the person are redeemed for shares of Common Stock and that none of the OP Units or any convertible securities of the Company held by other persons are redeemed for or converted into shares of Common Stock, notwithstanding the percentage limitations under the Company's charter which limit the number of shares that may be acquired by such person. - (5) Edward Coppola and Arthur Coppola are brothers. - (6) Includes 700 shares held by Mr. A. Coppola as custodian for his minor son as to which shares Mr. Coppola disclaims any beneficial ownership.